anasfkhan81/chamuca/README.md

 ### Encoding Etymological Information as Strings

+### Producing a Wikisource Edition of Dalgado's Lexicon

 ## Adding a language to CHAMUÇA

 The idea is for each language to have the following information for each potential Portuguese borrowing.